jesstelford/funnels/README.md

 Funnels
 =======

+**Note**: This plugin is no longer maintained after Piwik v1.5.
+Please open a Pull Request if you update it to work with the latest versions of Piwik.

 A Piwik (http://piwik.org/) plugin that allows the definition, analysis and visualisation of funnels associated with goals.

 Credits
 =======

 German translation by Uwe Schulz
 Updated to work with Piwik v1.5 by Jess Telford @ Zibbet.com